0glabs/0g-doc/docs/developer-hub/building-on-0g/contracts-on-0g/staking-interfaces.md

 ### Delegations
 Token holders earn rewards by delegating to validators:
-- **Share-Based**: Delegations represented as shares in validator pool
+- **Share-Based**: Delegations represented as shares in the validator pool
 - **Proportional Rewards**: Earnings based on share percentage
 - **Withdrawal Delay**: Undelegation subject to network delay period